 The Company's financial condition, results of operations, and cash flows are subject to various risks and uncertainties.
-Factors that could affect its future financial statements and cause actual results to vary materially from expectations include, but are not limited to, risks related to the global financial crisis and the continuing decline in the global economy, restrictions and other financial covenants in the Company's credit facility, volatility and disruption of the capital and credit markets and adverse changes in the global economy, the maturation of the Company's current credit facility, consolidations and failures in the financial services industry, the accuracy of management's backlog estimates, the cyclical nature of the Company's revenue and earnings and the accuracy of forecasts due to the concentration of revenue generating activity during the final weeks of each quarter, impairment of our goodwill or intangible assets, exposure to unknown tax liabilities, volatility in the Company's stock price, risks from operating internationally, including fluctuations in currency exchange rates, increased competition, the

-Company's offshore software development activities, customer reluctance to switch to a new vendor, the performance of the Company's strategic product, BASE24-eps, the maturity of certain products, the Company's strategy to migrate customers to its next generation products, ratable or deferred recognition of certain revenue associated with customer migrations and the maturity of certain of the Company's products, demand for the Company's products, failure to obtain renewals of customer contracts or to obtain such renewals on favorable terms, delay or cancellation of customer projects or inaccurate project completion estimates, business interruptions or failure of our information technology and communication systems, our alliance with International Business Machines Corporation ("IBM"), the Company's outsourcing agreement with IBM, the complexity of its products and services and the risk that they may contain hidden defects or be subjected to security breaches or viruses, compliance of the Company's products with applicable legislation, governmental regulations and industry standards, the Company's compliance with privacy regulations, the protection of the Company's intellectual property in intellectual property litigation, future acquisitions, strategic partnerships and investments and litigation.
+Factors that could affect its future financial statements and cause actual results to vary materially from expectations include, but are not limited to, risks related to the global financial crisis and the continuing decline in the global economy, restrictions and other financial covenants in our credit facility, volatility and disruption of the capital and credit markets and adverse changes in the global economy, consolidations and failures in the financial services industry, the cyclical nature of our revenue and earnings and the accuracy of forecasts due to the concentration of revenue generating activity during the final weeks of each quarter, impairment of our goodwill or intangible assets, exposure to unknown tax liabilities, volatility in our stock price, risks from operating internationally, including fluctuations in currency exchange rates, increased competition, our offshore software development activities, the performance of our strategic product BASE24-eps, our strategy to migrate customers to our next generation products, ratable or deferred recognition of certain revenue associated with customer migrations and the maturity of certain of our products, demand for our products, failure to obtain renewals of customer contracts or to obtain such renewals on favorable terms, delay or cancellation of customer projects or inaccurate project completion estimates, business interruptions or failure of our information technology and communication systems, our alliance with International Business Machines Corporation ("IBM"), the complexity of our products and services and the risk that they may contain hidden defects or be subjected to security breaches or viruses, compliance of our products with applicable legislation, governmental regulations, strategic partnerships and investments and litigation, and the risk that expected synergies, operational efficiencies and cost savings from the S1 acquisition may not be fully realized or realized within the expected timeframe.